OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 **5) So that our terminal knows where to find the conda software, we need to add this location to our $PATH variable so that we can use it**

-    # lets check where we have installed it to help us with the next command
+    # let's check where we have installed it to help us with the next command
     $ pwd

     # Activate conda installation - by sourcing the conda.sh script